Saturday, January 26, 2019

 • Discussion:

--Catholic Nick wrote an article titled Is sinfulness what prevents "Works" from saving us?, providing evangelistic tips for other Catholics to use in dialogues with non-Catholics on the subject of Sola Fide ("faith alone").
-This critique begins with a quote from the author:
+-Catholic Nick wrote an article providing evangelistic strategies for fellow Roman Catholics to use in dialogues with critics on the subject of Sola Fide (i.e. justification by faith alone).
+This critique begins with an excerpt from the author:

 "First, the Catholic must understand that, in the Protestant mind, man is absolutely saved by his own works apart from faith and God's grace, but because of sin man is now unable to save himself and must have Jesus do those works for man in man's place.
 Human works alone (apart from faith and grace) are still what save us in the Protestant mind, the only thing that changes is that now Jesus does that work in man's place."